 It is almost the same for medical malpractices involving minor children.
 The period of three years from the day of the malpractice is binding in this case as well.
 However, there is something different for the lawsuits concerning children under the age of six.
 For them, the claim must be made within three years or before the eighth birthday of the child whichever is the longest.

 In the case of minor children, there is an exception that the statute of limitations can be temporarily tolled for any time during which somebody associated with the child has committed fraud associated with bringing of an action on behalf of the child.

 Exceptions for the Deadline

 There can be certain exceptional situations in which the deadline for the filing of a lawsuit be tolled temporarily.
 These exceptional situations are

-If any fraudulent works of the health care provider has hidden the medical mistake and
+- If any fraudulent works of the health care provider has hidden the medical mistake and

-If the case is because of any foreign object left inside the body of the patient unintentionally (probably during a surgery).
+- If the case is because of any foreign object left inside the body of the patient unintentionally (probably during a surgery).